dhis2/training-docs/content/tracker_use/tg_webinar_use_cases.md

 Two guidelines are available for zoom.

 - The first guideline is detailed and discusses general planning as well as all of the various features that can used within zoom during the webinar.
 It is available [here](https://docs.google.com/document/d/1kSWcSyqK6cYUR_SPNqrEk5xzRnAR_FRH3-SBkjleqXo/edit?usp=sharing).
 This is ***mainly meant for the hosts*** of the zoom webinar so they can control various aspects of the webinar while it is running.
 - The second guideline is shorter in length and is meant for anyone presenting within zoom.
 This is available [here](https://docs.google.com/document/d/1EvRcSV3uYDtplDYHU57V6MDdMU7weehmnnBOjie5ty4/edit?usp=sharing).
-This can be s***hared with any of the presenters*** involved in the webinar.
+This can be ***shared with any of the presenters*** involved in the webinar.

 ## Presentations